 Subsequently, the liquidator shall also present an annual report indicating the progress of the voluntary liquidation process, which shall include:?

 After the competition of the liquidation of company, the liquidator has the responsibility to prepare the Final Report, which contains the following:?

 The company liquidator now shall file the final report with the Registrar and the IBBI to ensure all obligations for Voluntary winding up of a company under IBC is met.

 Once the company affairs are completely winded up, the liquidator has to proceed with an application to NCLT for the company’s dissolution.

 The NCLT passes an order stating that the company shall stand dissolved from the date of order of the NCLT application.

 After receiving the NCLT’s order, the copy of the NCLT order shall then be sent to the registrar, where the company is registered officially.

 The liquidator has to preserve and store all necessary reports, registers and account books for at least the succeeding 8 years, after the company’s dissolution.

 TRC Corporate Consulting’s insolvency services offer you with years of expertise that our financiers and lawyers have achieved.
 Due to our insolvency and bankruptcy expert’s extensive experience in collaborating with clients from around the world, you can be assured that the delivered assistance would be based considering the various legal compliances and laws.

-At TRC Corporate Consulting, we don’t just consider you to be a client, we think of you as our business partner, and provide you with IBC advisory services.
-Fulfilling your business requirements are always our number one priority.
+At TRC Corporate Consulting, we don’t just consider you to be a client, we think of you as our business partner, and provide you with IBC advisory services and help your understand more about the different types of voluntary winding up while fulfilling your business requirements are always our number one priority.
 For further understanding of our services related to Voluntary Liquidation Process, or any other financial advisory service, contact us!